zed-extensions/odin/README.md

 ## Configuration

-### Automatic Collections Setup

-The extension attempts to automatically configure Odin collections (`core`, `shared`, `vendor`) if the `odin` binary is found in your PATH.
-User-configured collections always take precedence and are merged with auto-detected ones.

-### Manual Configuration

 #### Configure via Zed Settings (Recommended)

 Add OLS configuration directly in your Zed `settings.json`.
 This approach works project-wide and doesn't require additional files: